AashirwadPandey/GHaaS/README.md

-# 🌱 GHaaS – Green Humanity as a Service
+# 🌱 GHaaS4Impact – Green Humanity as a Service

 > **Tagline:** *Plant Trees, Track Trees, Save The Planet.*

-Welcome to **GHaaS**, a hackathon-ready climate action platform built by **Team GHaaS (Green Humanity As A Service)**.
+Welcome to **GHaaS4Impact**, a hackathon climate action platform built by **Team GHaaS (Green Humanity As A Service)**.
 Our project gamifies and decentralizes the tree plantation tracking process, rewarding users for taking real, eco-conscious actions that help reforest the planet.

 ### Live Demo: [https://g-haa-s.vercel.app/](https://g-haa-s.vercel.app/)
 ---